tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

     - The action reward for each token `t` is the average over its rollout rewards.
 - With the action rewards, the advantage for each sampled token `t` is calculated.
 - If the advantage is positive, I will train the model to increase the probability of generating the token.
 If the advantage is negative.
 I will train the model to decrease the probability of generating the token.
-- The value k is updated.
-Whether I increase or decrease k depends on the average reward.
+- The value `k` is updated.
+Whether I increase or decrease `k` depends on the state reward.
+The state reward is the weighted probability average of action rewards.

-This is different from the usual GRPO-style reinforcement learning.
+There are some modifications from the GRPO-style reinforcement learning.
 What is different here:

 - The action is one token, not the whole sequence.
 - I removed the G-term, the O-term, the KL term.